pow-auth/pow_assent/README.md

 end
 ```

 Add `messages_backend: MyAppWeb.Pow.Messages` to your configuration.
-You can find all messages in [`PowAssent.Phoenix.Messages`](lib/pow_assent/phoenix/messages.ex).
+You can find all messages in `PowAssent.Phoenix.Messages`.

 ## Populate fields

-To populate fields in your user struct that are fetched from the provider, you only need to cast them in `user_identity_changeset/4` method like so:
+To populate fields in your user struct that are fetched from the provider, you can override the `user_identity_changeset/4` method to cast them:

 ```elixir
 defmodule MyApp.Users.User do